kumarnilesh2001/React-Projects/03_Dice_game/README.md

-# Contact us page using React
+# Prediction Dice Game

 ## Overview

-This project is a single-page application built with React, designed to showcase a Conatct us page.
-It is a simple and beginners project using state hook.
+Welcome to the Prediction Dice Game!
+This is a simple React-based game where players predict the outcome of dice rolls.

 ## Deployed Link:-[ [https://majestic-biscochitos-453347.netlify.app]](https://jocular-bonbon-1a31a1.netlify.app)](https://predictiondice.netlify.app/)